 "Here on the board (point to first row of teacher journal) you see a cause and effect that your book talked about.
 If you shake a soda can and then open it up, the soda explodes out of the can.
 The shaking is the cause, and the explosion is the effect.
-When I talk about the cause and effect, I can use two different sentences.
-I can say, 'I shook the soda can so hard that it exploded.'
-Or I could say, 'The soda can exploded because I shook it hard.'
-I used some of the navigation words that we talked about: because, so, and that.
-The two sentences mean the same thing, but I had to switch the order of the cause and effect depending on which navigation word I used.
+When I talk about the cause and effect, I can use different sentences.
+I can say, 'I shook the soda can so hard that it exploded,' or 'I shook the soda can hard, so it exploded.'
+I could also say, 'The soda can exploded because I shook it hard.'
+I used some of the words that we talked about: because, so, and that.
+The two sentences mean the same thing, but I had to switch the order of the cause and effect depending on which word I used.

 "Here's another example. (point to second row) The cause is blowing up a balloon too big, and the effect is a popped balloon.
 I could say, 'The balloon popped because I blew it up too big' or 'I blew up the balloon so big that it popped!'
-Both mean the same thing but I used different navigation words.
+Both mean the same thing but I used different words to tell about the cause and effect.